[JMeter] Obtaining a CSRF token and making a POST request

 Obtaining a CSRF token

-Let's start by explaining how to obtain the CSRF token.
+Let's get started by explaining how to obtain a CSRF token.

-To obtain the CSRF token, use the "Regular Expression Extraction"
+To obtain a CSRF token,"Regular Expression Extraction"we will use the

 ■ Added "Regular Expression Extraction" function